-- Semifinalists will be notified by Friday, May 19, 2017.
+- Semifinalists will be notified by Wednesday, June 3, 2020.

-- The semifinalists will be invited for interviews (in person or via Skype) during the week of June 12, 2017.
+- The semifinalists will be invited for interviews (in person or via Skype) during the weeks of June 8 & 15, 2020.

-- All Finalists will present a short PowerPoint oral presentation to the judges during the finals and will participate in the Innovation Showcase in October 2017.
+- All Finalists will present a short PowerPoint oral presentation to the judges during the finals and will participate in the Innovation Showcase in October 2020.
 All judges’ decisions will be final.

 - Winner understands the award is to be used within the University for pre-commercialization and technology validation activities.
-The award funds will be transferred to a University account designated by awardee and their faculty sponsor.
+The award funds will be transferred to a University account designated by the awardee and their faculty sponsor.
 Award funds must be expended in accordance with University policy and cannot be used for salary or stipend.
-Line item budgets will be required and must be submitted and approved by the Innovation Institute prior to transfer of funds.
-A final project report is due 12 months from date of award receipt.
+Line item budgets will be required and must be submitted and approved by the Innovation Institute prior to the transfer of funds.
+A final project report is due 12 months from the date of award receipt.

 - The University will own and protect related Pitt intellectual property rights arising from the development activities using the Award Funds.
-After completion of the development activities, the Innovation Institute will obtain Invention Disclosures to document, assess, and protect the intellectual property.
+After completion of the development activities, the Innovation Institute will obtain Invention Disclosures to document, assess, and protect intellectual property.
 If the University licenses or commercializes any intellectual property, the awardees considered to be inventors, creators, or developers will receive a share of proceeds consistent with the terms of the University of Pittsburgh Patent Rights and Technology Transfer Policy (11-02-01) or Copyright Policy (11-02-02), as applicable.

 - Entrants may apply to both the Kuzneski Innovation Cup with non-healthcare applications and Michael G. Wells Competition for healthcare applications if appropriate, but can only participate in one competition.
-The selection team will determine which competition is most appropriate for the innovation.
+The selection team will determine which competition is most appropriate for the applicant.